sky-bot-ops/audit-dataquality-exception-engine/README.md

 - **Exceptions** – flagged records with the corresponding rule name
 - **Summary** – aggregated count of exceptions per rule for audit review

-Outputs are designed to be **Power BI–ready** for KPI tracking and trend analysis.
+Outputs are designed to be **Power BI ready** for KPI tracking and trend analysis.

 ---